thinkful-ei-bee/DSA-Recursion-farah-joel/assignment.md

 The number of sheep.

 What is the output of the program?
-Text stating another sheep jumped over the fence
+Step number, Text stating another sheep jumped over the fence

 What is the input to each recursive call?
 The number of sheep minus 1

 What is the output of each recursive call?
-The number of sheep minus 1
+The number of sheep, jumped over

 2.)
 Power Calculator
 What is the input to the program?